 - Employing external expertise in whistle-blowing (in progress)

-- Evaluating the handling of previous whistle-blowing, complaints, and incidents (upcoming)
+- Evaluating the handling of previous whistle-blowing, complaints, and incidents (in progress)

-- Arranging conversation groups and seminars about the culture of silence, consent, and vulnerability within RFSL and the LGBTQI movement.
+- Arranging conversation groups and seminars about the culture of silence, consent, and vulnerability within RFSL and the LGBTQI movement (in progress)

-- Ensuring well-developed and coherent routines, especially in the work with particularly vulnerable LGBTQI people within all of RFSL (upcoming)
+- Ensuring well-developed and coherent routines, especially in the work with particularly vulnerable LGBTQI people within all of RFSL (in progress)

 - Developing/enhancing common guidelines for risk- and security analysis for project operations and assessing if, and how, projects can be safely carried out (in progress)